Kinds of services that a Legal Document Assistant (LDA) can perform for you:

 California interpreter.
 Court interpreters play a key role in insure access to justice at trial courts by interpreting for defendants, litigants and witnesses.

 Well... there are a few ways to look at it.
 You can set your prices based on:

 Personally, I do a little of everything.
 We have lengthy discussions about pricing in chapter meetings.
-Most LDAs find a niche specialize in it and stick to that one area of practice.
+Most LDAs find a niche then specialize in it or stick to one area of practice.
 Everyone is different.
-Each LDA prepares an motion differently.
-Is there a page limit on the declaration?
-Do you including filing?
-Is service by mail included, etc. ?
+Not all motions are created equally.

 The implications of AB 5 are far reaching beyond the intended gig business targets.
 We’ll see what the new year brings for independent contractors in the legal services industry.
 California Assembly Bill 5 (2019) took effect January 1, 2020.
 The bill was introduced by California assemblywoman Lorena Gonzalez then was signed by Governor Gavin Newsom on September 18, 2019.

 Many California Freelance Paralegals have already felt AB5's impacts.
 While Lawyers are exempt from Labor Code §2750.3, Paralegals are not.
 What does this mean?
 In scenarios where the ABC Test (which is based on Dynamex) would be used to determine whether a Paralegal is an independent contractor or employee instead Borello would be considered which is far more complex.

 Both the Borello test and the ABC test assume that the worker is an employee and the hiring entity must prove that the worker is an independent contractor.

 Under Borello, no single factor determines whether a worker is an employee or an independent contractor.
 So to say doing business as a sole proprietor would be enough to rebut the presumption based on a B2B exemption is not solid enough for me.
 More importantly, would it be enough for the lawyer you’re hope to contract with.